-IN-5.01 Conduct a system-wide, multi-hazard vulnerability and operational assessment for Muni

-LEAD: PROGRESS IN 2021:
+IN-5.01 Conduct a system-wide, multi-hazard vulnerability and operational assessment for Muni LEAD: SFMTA PROGRESS IN 2021: Missing Data STATUS: Missing Data EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY): Missing Data

-SFMTA Missing Data

-STATUS: EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY):

-Missing Data Missing Data

-IN-5.02 Reduce seismic and flood risk along three miles of the San Francisco Waterfront from Fisherman's Wharf to Mission Creek LEAD: PROGRESS IN N 2021: Port Initial Embarcadero Geographic Strategies and Early Projects identified.
+IN-5.02 mic and flood risk along three miles of the San Francisco Waterfront man's Wharf to Mission Creek LEAD: Port PROGRESS IN 2021: Initial Embarcadero Geographic Strategies and Early Projects identified.
 Due to the breadth of the effort, some projects will be completed on schedule, and some will be delayed.
 STATUS: EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY): Delayed Planning process to develop long term adaptation strategies and identify early projects took longer than anticipated due to complexity of multi- agency implications.
 Overall complexity is very high, many different facilities, conditions, stakeholders, infrastructure owners, and regulators.
 Need currently exceeds existing funding allocation.

 IN-5.03 Continue to advance Sewer System Improvement Program (SSIP) projects to meet level of service objectives

-LEAD: PROGRESS IN PROGRESS IN 2021:
+LEAD: PROGRESS IN 2021:

 SFPUC Missing Data

 STATUS: EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY):

 Missing Data Missing Data

 IN-5.04 Implement the Pipe Replacement Prioritization Program

-LEAD: PROGRESS IN 2021:
+LEAD: PROGRESS IN PROGRESS IN 2021:

 SFPUC Missing Data

 STATUS: EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY):

 Missing Data Missing Data

-IN-5.05 Continue to improve power distribution infrastructure to support new development and increase resilience LEAD: PROGRESS IN 2021: SFPUC Progress has been made on constructing the Bay Corridor Transmission Distribution Project (BCTD), with energization expected Summer 2022.
+IN-5.05 Continue to improve power distribution infrastructure to support new development and increase resilience LEAD: PROGRESS IN N 2021: SFPUC Project (BCT worked with electric distr maintain.
+Info hydropower. planning teal controlled el outside engil BCTD.
+In 2021, the S Progress has been made on constructing the Bay Corridor Transmission Distribution Project (BCTD), with energization expected Summer 2022.
 SFPUC Power Enterprise worked with master developers on the design and construction of new underground electric distribution infrastructure and facilities that the SFPUC will own, operate, and maintain.
 Infrastructure will deliver 100% renewable and carbon free Hetch Hetchy hydropower.
 Additionally, SFPUC has established a strategic distribution investment planning team responsible for identifying opportunities to plan and construct SFPUC-controlled electric distribution infrastructure.
-The group is now commissioning an outside engineering study to identify specific investment opportunities beyond the BCTD.
-In 2021, the SFPUC completed a 100-kilowatt solar electric project adding to our renewable energy generating capacity portfolio.
-These projects provide power directly to their host buildings as part of the Hetch Hetchy Power program's electricity service.
+The group is now commissioning an outside engineering study to identify specific investment opportunities beyond the renewable energy generating capacity portfolio.
+These projects provide power director their host buildings as part of the Hetch Hetchy Power program's electricity services.
 STATUS: • EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY): Progressing on schedule N/A

 IN-5.06 Enhance flood and earthquake resilience of regional dams and ancillary facilities

-LEAD: PROGRESS IN 2021:
+LEAD: PROGRESS IN PROGRESS IN 2021:

 SFPUC Missing Data

 STATUS: EXPLANATION (IF DELAYED OR MODIFIED SIGNIFICANTLY):

 Missing Data Missing Data